Winnipeg Area Transportation Study: Aftermath

-A $330,000 preliminary engineering study for the Sherbrook-McGregor Overpass was budget for in January 1969, the same month the W.A.T.S. study Volume 3 Recommendations were released.
+A $330,000 preliminary engineering study for the Sherbrook-McGregor Overpass was budgeted for in January 1969, the same month the W.A.T.S. study Volume 3 Recommendations were released.

 Plans to construct the first segment of the W.A.T.S. freeway, the Sherbrook-McGregor Overpass, were continually delayed during the 1970s as the City studied the option of having the CP railyards moved.
 In 1979 it was estimated to cost about the same to relocate the CP railyards, C33.7 million, as it would be to construct three projects Sherbrook-McGregor Overpass, replace the Arlington Bridge, and upgrade the Salter Street Bridge at C$32.5 million.

 In 1980-81 city transportation planners tried unsuccessfully to add the Northern Freeway to the city's five year Capital Budget.
 The Northern Freeway was to connect Sherbrook St. with McGregor St., creating the Sherbrook-McGregor Overpass.
 However, Sr. McNamara of the Rossbrook House opposed this and City Council ultimately voted against it.

 Instead, Winnipeg Transit purchased feeder buses built by Orion Bus Industries of Ontario via the Urban Transportation Assistance Program (UTAP).
 The first of these buses were delivered in July 1981.

 Another W.A.T.S.
 Freeway, the Southern, Sterling Lyon Parkway, which includes the Kenaston Underpass started construction in June 2004, and successfully completed in November 2006 at a cost of $43 million.